unknownv2/logmagic/doc/impl/azure-servicefabric.md

 ```

-or to call an Actor:
+or to create an Actor proxy:

 ```csharp
 ISampleActor actor = CorrelatingProxyFactory.CreateActorProxy<IActorSimulator>(ActorId.CreateRandom());